-If you’re selling a digital rendition of a piece of artwork, you will mint an NFT, which will then attach to that particular piece of digital art.
-The token will go onto the BlockChain, and the buyer will get that token proving that they are the owner of that NFT.
+If you’re selling a digital rendition of an artwork, you will mint an NFT, which will then attach to that particular piece of digital art.
+The token will go onto the BlockChain, and the buyer will get it, proving that they own that NFT.
 The NFT will link to what the owner is licensing: the actual digital work, the piece of artwork, the image, the video, the audio file, etc.

 “These platforms are not providing any license language for the actual asset attached to the NFT.
 If you’re selling an NFT, you need to know what you are selling.
 If you mint an NFT, you are selling the NFT itself.
 The person who buys that NFT becomes the owner, and they can transfer ownership later, and that person becomes the new owner, and so on”.-Enrico Schaefer, NFT Attorney

-NFT lawyers who specialize in copyright licensing understand the distinction between the linked digital asset and the token contract.
-The NFT identifies all the transfers and events that are related to the digital asset.
-Typically, the NFT links out through a URL embedded into the smart contract that goes into the Ethereum blockchain (to a website, database, group of servers, or peer-to-peer servers) to offer up that digital asset and identify what is associated with the NFT.
+NFT lawyers specializing in copyright licensing understand the distinction between the linked digital asset and the token contract.
+The NFT identifies all the transfers and events related to the digital asset.
+Typically, the NFT links through a URL embedded into the smart contract that goes into the Ethereum blockchain (to a website, database, group of servers, or peer-to-peer servers) to offer up that digital asset and identify what is associated with the NFT.

 You’re licensing that digital asset.
 You’re going to grant rights, and you are going to limit rights.
-Let us look at a project that I created in one of the highest volume marketplaces: Open Sea.
+Let us look at a project I created in one of the highest-volume marketplaces: Open Sea.
 I have minted a photograph of myself as an NFT.
-In this example, I am showing you how to get this free copyright license to attach to the NFT.
+In this example, I show you how to get this free copyright license to attach to the NFT.
 I am also showing you how to modify and embed that license into the sale.
-This process can ensure that the purchaser knows what they are getting in terms of rights.
-Lawyers with expertise in blockchain and NFT technology can help you get the copyright license agreement right for your project.
-Avoiding copyright infringement in the non-fungible and smart contract space is going to become more important as the NFT market matures.
+This process can ensure that the purchaser knows what they are getting regarding rights.
+Lawyers with blockchain and NFT technology expertise can help you get the copyright license agreement right for your project.
+Avoiding copyright infringement in the non-fungible and smart contract space will become more important as the NFT market matures.

 On OpenSea, the details section is where you’ll put the information concerning the license you attach to your digital asset.
-You will see on the website a link to access a free, open-source copyright license for use with your NFT listing.
+You will see a link to access a free, open-source copyright license for use with your NFT listing on the website.

 The types of licenses for digital assets linked to NFTs are infinite.
 You can slice and dice the rights and limitations however you want.
 You can give broad rights, and you can provide limited rights.
-You’re going to need a lawyer who understands NFTs and copyright licensing if you have an NFT that is of any significant value or if you want to do it right.
+You’ll need a lawyer who understands NFTs and copyright licensing if you have an NFT of any significant value or want to do it right.

 Take a look at the example in the video above.
 We’ve got one standard license.
-We are developing some more licenses that you’ll be able to use freely, modify, etc.; as long as you provide attribution to Traverse Legal, PLC is part of that modification of the license.
+We are developing some more licenses that you can use freely, modify, etc.; as long as you provide attribution to Traverse Legal, PLC is part of that license modification.
 If you want to bid on or buy this digital asset here, you can buy it.
-We are not encouraging you to do so as this is for illustration purposes.
+We are not encouraging you to do so, as this is for illustration purposes.

 We will add a link to the license here, what we call the NFT Nonfungible token license, version 1.0.
 Before we get to that license, there is another spot on this platform where you can include license information: in the property section.
-When you are creating your NFT, you will have the ability to develop properties, and you are going to put whatever words or information you want on the website.
+When you are creating your NFT, you will be able to develop properties, and you will put whatever words or information you want on the website.
 You can even customize those items to attach to this NFT.

 You will also find a summary on this page.
 You’re getting a license to use, copy and display this item.
-As a seller, you’re trying to tell the buyer there are license rights bound to this NFT, and this section is a summary of some of those license rights.
+As a seller, you’re trying to tell the buyer there are license rights bound to this NFT, and this section summarizes some of those rights.

-Let us click on the license that is going to be attached to this NFT sale.
-You’re going to see a hyperlink that you can add to your NFT as a hyperlink when you do your markup, and it is a straightforward license.
+Let us click on the license that will be attached to this NFT sale.
+You’ll see a hyperlink that you can add to your NFT hyperlink when you do your markup, and it is a straightforward license.

 “The license rights will tell the buyer that they are buying the NFT, but they are getting the license to the associated digital asset, which we will define as the works.
 We refer to the NFT sellers as the granter or licenser.
 The NFT buyer is the grantee of the license”.-Enrico Schaefer, NFT Attorney